irenedeni/ernie-ai/README.md

 # Ernie the emojibot - OpenAI API - Node.js
 ### 0% useful, 100% fun

-This is an example generator app using the OpenAI API to respond with appropriate emojis to any given user prompt text.
+This is an example generator app using the Chat GPT - Open AI API to respond with appropriate emojis to any given user prompt text.
 It uses the [Next.js](https://nextjs.org/) framework with [React](https://reactjs.org/).

 ## Setup